RieFuwa/LinkedinClone-Frontend/README.md

 ### - Users can view job listings within the application, filter them by job type and location, and apply for them.
 ### - Users can view other users' profile pages and see the posts they've published and liked.

+### - Employers can register their companies after providing the required information.
+### - Company information can be updated as needed.
+### - After registering their company, employers are granted access to the company panel.
+### - In the company panel, companies can create job listings as they see fit.
+### - Companies can view and interact with job applicants for their listings, including accepting or rejecting applications and removing job listings.

+### - In the admin panel, access to information and graphics, such as company details, user details, and reported posts, is available, and necessary actions can be taken.
+### - Admins can add or remove categories such as job types and company types.

 ## What the app looks like
 ![AnaSayfa_Ekranı](https://github.com/RieFuwa/LinkedinClone-Frontend/assets/71210936/c08b1643-08e8-4dc3-be7b-a4c684856b11)